coderflower-dev/passgen/README.md

 This is a command line tool please run it from the console.

 ### <code style="color : red">!!</code> Please note the updated license <code style="color : red">!!</code> (If you forked before 1/3/2024 you still use the MIT license)<br>
-The license is a modified FreeBSD license, basically you have to give credit to using this software, and you cannot claim that you made it.
+The license is a modified FreeBSD license, basically you have to give credit to using this software, and you cannot claim that you made it, and you must state if you modified it.

 ## Purpose:
 Generates a password (I don't know if it is trustable)